wp-plugins/agp-font-awesome-collection/readme.txt

 [ActiveTheme]/templates/agp-font-awesome-collection/

-= How can I style the Shortcode content? =
+= How to style the Shortcode content =

 The plugin includes CSS file "assets/css/style.css".
 You can copy this file in your active theme and customize it for your needs.